 - i. that section 3(2) of the Income Tax Act defines what constitutes an income upon which tax is chargeable under the Act, whereas that the proposed Motor Vehicle Tax is levied on an asset and not income within the definition. - ii.
 The proposal to Cap the levy at one hundred thousand shillings makes the tax discriminatory and non-progressive. - iii.
-The proposal will have adverse effects on insurance taking behavior of motor vehicle owners and further leading to negative effects on the insurance sector. - iv.
-The commercial vehicles are subject to advance tax and therefore imposing this tax will amount to double taxation.
-From the foregoing, the Committee did not accept the proposal by the stakeholder to reduce the rate from 2.5% to 1.5%.
-Clause 34 (b) (i) 2214.
+The proposal will adversely affect the insurance-taking behaviour of motor vehicle owners, further damaging the insurance sector. - iv.
+The commercial vehicles are subject to advance tax, and therefore, imposing this tax will amount to double taxation.
+From the foregoing, the Committee did not accept the proposal by the stakeholders to reduce the rate from 2.5% to 1.5%.
+Clause 34 (b) (i) 2222.
 Proposal to subject 16% VAT on financial services: Delete the provision.
 VAT on Financial instruments and transactions will render most of these products unviable and reverse the gains made in the mobilization and intermediation of savings and financial sector deepening.
 Traders and the quasi-formal sector are likely to resort to cash transactions to lower costs thereby eroding the significant financial intermediation gains realized to date.
-Committee's observation 2215.
-The Committee accepted the proposal by the stakeholder to exempt financial services from excise duty to curb the increase in the cost of the financial services.
+Committee's observation 2223.
+The Committee accepted the proposal by the stakeholders to exempt financial services from excise duty to curb the increase in the cost of financial services.
 The Committee therefore, accepted the proposal by the stakeholder to delete the clause.
-179) TRANSPORT INDUSTRIES Clause 9(12H)- 2216.
+180) TRANSPORT INDUSTRIES Clause 9(12H)- 2224.
 Motor Vehicle Tax at The Rate of 2.5% on the Value of Motor Vehicle: Delete the provision introducing a new Section 12H in the Income Tax Act, which imposes a 2.5% tax on the value of motor vehicles.
 They stated that this proposal would adversely affect the transport industry, which they represent in advocating for a conducive business environment.
-2217.
+2225.
 Further, they pointed out that motor vehicles are classified as commercial vehicles in the transport industry and are not exempt from the proposals in the Finance Bill 2024.
 These commercial vehicles are already subject to numerous taxes and levies at the time of their acquisition or before their operation, including import duty at 25%, excise duty at 20%, Value Added Tax at 16%, Railways Development Levy at 1.5%, Import Declaration Fund at 2.25%, and a road fuel levy of 5.75 per litre.
 They emphasized that these taxes significantly burden their members and impact the viability of their businesses.
-Committee Observation 2218.
+Committee Observation 2226.
 The committee noted: